Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 5. I used [Stackoverflow](https://stackoverflow.com/questions/12249136/referenceerror-google-is-not-defined/12252771) for guidance on my google not defined bug.
 6. I used [Stackoverflow](https://stackoverflow.com/questions/1544739/google-maps-api-v3-how-to-remove-all-markers) to help solve the issue that my markers/ marker clusters weren't clearing.
 7. I used [Stackoverflow](https://stackoverflow.com/questions/12621274/close-infowindow-when-another-marker-is-clicked) to help solve my issue with multiple infoWindows being displayed.
+8. I used [developers.google.com](https://developers.google.com/maps/documentation/javascript/examples/marker-labels) for guidance on adding labels to the mainMap markers.
-8. I have been watching the 'JavaScript: From Fundamentals to Functional JS' course on [Pluralsight](https://app.pluralsight.com/id/) by Bianca Gandolfo to supplement my learning from the Code Institute.
+9. I have been watching the 'JavaScript: From Fundamentals to Functional JS' course on [Pluralsight](https://app.pluralsight.com/id/) by Bianca Gandolfo to supplement my learning from the Code Institute.